Abbreviations included in this Board Charter

 The Board appoints the following Board Committees:

-Independent and non-executive Directors play a leading role in these Committees.
+Independent and Non-Executive Directors play a leading role in these Committees.
 The Management and third parties are co-opted to the Committees as and when required.
-The terms of reference of AC and NC are published onto the Company’s website.
+The Terms of Reference of AC, RMC, NRC and WBC are published on the Company’s website.

 The AC assists and supports the Board’s responsibility of overseeing the Group’s operations by providing a means for review and monitoring of the integrity of the Group’s financial reporting process, its internal control system with the Group, its audit process as well as compliance with legal and regulatory matters, its own code of business conduct and such other matters that may be specifically delegated to the AC by the Board from time to time.